Little Lord Fauntleroy

-Little Lord Fauntleroy is a novel by Frances Hodgson Burnett.
+Little Lord Fauntleroy is a children's novel by Frances Hodgson Burnett.
 It was published as a serial in St. Nicholas Magazine from November 1885 to October 1886, then as a book by Scribner's (the publisher of St. Nicholas) in 1886.
 The illustrations by Reginald B. Birch set fashion trends and the novel set a precedent in copyright law when Burnett won a lawsuit in 1888 against E. V. Seebohm over the rights to theatrical adaptations of the work.

 Etymology

-The titular surname Fauntleroy is an Anglo-French term ultimately derived from Le enfant le roy ("child of the king"), evoking the image of being pampered and spoiled.
+The title surname Fauntleroy is an Anglo-French term ultimately derived from Le enfant le roy ("child of the king"), evoking the image of being pampered and spoiled.
 More proximally, it is from a Middle English variant faunt from enfaunt, meaning child or infant.
-It is attested as a real surname since the 13th Century.
+It is attested as a real surname since the 13th century.